Root canal treatment: Poor-quality root filling

 Another common complication of root canal therapy is when the entire length of the root canal is not completely cleaned out and filled (obturated) with root canal filling material (usually gutta percha).
 On the other hand, the root canal filling material may be extruded from the apex leading to other complications.
 The X-ray in the right margin shows two adjacent teeth that had received bad root canal therapy.
 The root canal filling material (3, 4, and 10) does not extend to the end of the tooth roots (5, 6 and 11).
 The dark circles at the bottom of the tooth roots (7 and 8) indicated infection in the surrounding bone.
-Recommended treatment is either to redo the root canal therapy or extract the tooth and place dental implants.
+Appropriate treatment is either to repeat the root canal therapy or extract the tooth and install dental implants.
 Poor quality filling material or sealant may also cause root canal treatment to fail.

 Systemic risks

 An infected tooth may endanger other parts of the body.
 People with special vulnerabilities, such as a recent prosthetic joint replacement, an unrepaired congenital heart defect, or immunocompromisation, may need to take antibiotics to protect from infection spreading during dental procedures.
 The American Dental Association (ADA) asserts that any risks can be adequately controlled.
 A properly performed root canal treatment effectively removes the infected part of the pulp from the tooth.

 In the early 1900s, several researchers theorized that bacteria from teeth which had necrotic pulps or which had received endodontic treatment could cause chronic or local infection in areas distant from the tooth through the transfer of bacteria through the bloodstream.
 This was called the "focal infection theory", and it led some dentists to advocate dental extraction.
 This theory was discredited in the 1930s.

 Bacteremia (bacteria in the bloodstream) can be caused by many everyday activities, e.g. brushing teeth, but may also occur after any dental procedure which involves bleeding.
 It is particularly likely after dental extractions due to the movement of the tooth and force needed to dislodge it, but endodontically treated teeth alone do not cause bacteremia or systemic disease.